+Healthy prepuce and glans (upper panel); penis shows lesion indicative of posthitis (inflammation of the prepuce and penis; lower panel)

+Semen assessment

-Healthy prepuce and glans (upper panel); Prepuce showing lesions indicative of posthitis (lower panel) Semen assessment Under veterinarian assistance, a semen sample can be collected from rams by using an electro-ejaculator or an artificial vagina.
-Collected semen is examined under a microscope to estimate the percent live spermatozoa (> 70%), percent motility (> 3.5) and percent abnormal sperm cells (< 15-20%).
+Under veterinarian assistance, a semen sample can be collected from rams by using an electro-ejaculator or an artificial vagina.
+Collected semen is examined under a microscope to estimate the percent live spermatozoa (> 70%), motility score (> 3.5 out of 5) and percent abnormal sperm cells (< 15-20%).
 As this action is costly, several neighbor animal keepers may want to consider pooling their efforts to attract a veterinarian to a centralized location and perform the analyses for all the rams.
 Costs could then be shared between several producers.